Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

 ### Media ###

-* All the pictures from the webiste were provided by [Giacomo Spedicato](https://www.facebook.com/giacomo.spedicato)
+* All the pictures from the website were provided by [Giacomo Spedicato](https://www.facebook.com/giacomo.spedicato)

 ### Acknowledgement ###